 Special effects pioneer Ray Harryhausen - the "king of stop-motion animation" - has died at the age of 92.

-The Oscar-winner is best known for his work on the 1963 film Jason And The Argonauts and 1981's Clash Of The Titans."Ray has been a great inspiration to us all in the special visual industry," said Star Wars mastermind George Lucas.
+"Ray has been a great inspiration to us all in the special visual industry," said Star Wars mastermind George Lucas.

 Director Peter Jackson called The Lord Of The Rings his "Ray Harryhausen movie".